Dark Triad Dirty Dozen: General critiques

 The DTDD has also been criticised for its low discriminating power specifically for its narcissism subscale.
 An item response theory analysis has revealed that the DTDD narcissism items were the easiest to respond to compared to DTDD items for Machiavellianism and psychopathy.
 This implies that the DTDD narcissism subscale does not sufficiently discriminate between those with “normal” range of narcissism (which may result from having self confidence or high self-esteem) and those with “abnormal” levels of the trait.

-Other researchers have criticised about the sparse coverage of important psychopathy facets in the DTDD psychopathy subscale.
+Other researchers have criticised the sparse coverage of important psychopathy facets in the DTDD psychopathy subscale.
 Specifically, the DTDD does not account for disinhibition (i.e. impulsivity), which may explain why it has weaker correlations with relevant Big Five personality traits such as Agreeableness and Conscientiousness compared to established measures of psychopathy.
 They recommend that the DTDD should be used as an adjunct measure of psychopathy.

-The DTDD's psychopathy and Machiavellianism subscales have been questioned whether they are adequately distinct from each other, given that they are conceptualised similarly in the questionnaire.
+Whether the DTDD's psychopathy and Machiavellianism subscales are adequately distinct from each other has been questioned, given that they are conceptualised similarly in the questionnaire.
 A study demonstrated that the demarcation between the two subscales are blurred, as the DTDD Machiavellianism shows stronger correlation with a traditional measure of psychopathy rather than of Machiavellianism.
 This study concludes that at least among university student aged men, the DTDD is better understood as a measure of two factors; narcissism and “Machiavellianism-psychopathy”, where Machiavellianism is conceptualised as the subclinical form of psychopathy.